 The following instructions will guide you though the installation of FortiClient on a Linux computer running Ubuntu, Red Hat, or CentOS.
+You can install FortiClient (Linux) from repo.fortinet.com or using a downloaded installation file.
 For more information, see the FortiClient (Linux) Release Notes.